Soccer-Euro-Italy chances undermined by lack of strike power

 A more mature Cassano was also key to Milan's Serie A title

-that flopped as holders at the 2010 World Cup, apart from the
+the one that flopped as holders at the 2010 World Cup, apart

 Alberto Gilardino and the retired Fabio Cannavaro.